From Prague to Berlin: 5 Best Ways to Get There

 We may earn a commission from affiliate links ()

-Whether you hop on a train for the views of a lifetime or pick a direct taxi transfer to get you there faster, you have a lot of options to get from Prague to Berlin.
+The driving distance from Prague to Berlin is approximately 350 kilometers, which translates to about four hours by either bus or train.
+But whether you hop on a train for the views of a lifetime or pick a direct taxi transfer to get you there faster, you have a lot of options to get from Prague to Berlin.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.